cdiezmoran/MRGameDevs/README.md

-# MRGameDevs
+# MRGameDevs --- No name yet
-Platform for game developers, this project is not even in a starting point state.
-I'll update readme after it can be run and after we make user interviews.
+## Making play testing easy.
+Platform for game developers to easily upload their games and have other game developers or users they invite test it.
+It also makes it really easy for the user to give feedback but the platform alone will give really useful feedback.